by Ariel Jasa

 Coffee Jelly

-I'm thinking that while some people conclude their meals with a hot cup of coffee, why not try to finish off with a chilled coffee jelly dessert for a change?
+While some people end their meals with a hot cup of coffee, why not try to finish off with a chilled coffee jelly dessert?

 Try it!
 It's pretty simple to make!